host1812/crowd_computing_test_task_cgiproxy/cookbooks/crowd_computing_test_task_cgiproxy/README.md

  - cgiproxy with fast_cgi thru socket file as service
  - monit to monitor both 'nginx' and 'cgiproxy' as service

-When the cookbook applied on the node you willbe able navigate to 'https://NODEFQDN/proxy' and use you new proxy service without any restrictions.
+When the cookbook applied on the node you will be able navigate to 'https://NODEFQDN/proxy' and use you new proxy service without any restrictions.

 Implementation
 --------------